bhx98/bhx98/README.md

 <!--Intro start-->
 - 🔭 I'm a Software Developer, a big fan of wrangling with data and whatever is related to this field, and eager to participate in open-source projects!

-- 💬 Ask me about SQL, BI, Python
+- 💬 Ask me about data and django
 - 📫 Reach me out **baharahfallahi@gmail.com**